CocoaHeadsNL/jobs/_posts/2015-04-17-lead-mobile-developer-minddistrict.markdown

 - A motivated team and a thriving work culture
 - The freedom to set up your ideal work environment

-If you think that you fit this job description please send your CV to hiring@minddistrict.com, with a cover letter about “who you are as a programmer”.
+If you think that you fit this job description please send your CV to <a href="mailto:hiring@minddistrict.com">hiring@minddistrict.com<a/>, with a cover letter about “who you are as a programmer”.
 Personal applications only please, recruiters need not apply.
 As we are looking for a long-term two-way commitment, we prefer full-time employees over freelancers.
 Please mention CocoaHeadsNL

 #More about us